MetacoSA/NBitcoin/README.md

 * Two-Factor keys ([BIP 38](http://www.codeproject.com/Articles/775226/NBitcoin-Cryptography-Part))
 * Stealth Addresses ([Also on codeproject](http://www.codeproject.com/Articles/775226/NBitcoin-Cryptography-Part))

 NBitcoin is inspired by Bitcoin Core code but provides a simpler object oriented API (e.g., new Key().PubKey.Address.ToString() to generate a key and get the associated address).
-It relies on BountyCastle cryptography library instead of OpenSSL, yet replicates OpenSSL bugs to guarantee compatibility.
+It relies on BouncyCastle cryptography library instead of OpenSSL, yet replicates OpenSSL bugs to guarantee compatibility.
 NBitcoin also ports the integrality of Bitcoin Core unit tests with their original data in order to validate the compatibility of the two implementations.

 NBitcoin license is MIT and we encourage you to use it to explore, learn, debug, play, share and create software for Bitcoin and with other Metaco services.